 EMTs and paramedics are the most compassionate and empathetic people you will ever meet.
-Properly train them on metal health and they can be the spearhead of mental health related calls.
+Properly train them on mental health and they can be the spearhead of mental health-related calls.

 Also, EMS and local healthcare systems need to work together to ensure that adequate resources are available to meet the community’s needs.

 Use a Platform that Allows Different Departments to Connect

 Suppose paramedics, mobile response teams, and hospitals are all on the same page.
 In that case, we can initiate a more robust response to mental health calls.

 Unfortunately, patients are not the only ones unaware of the mental health services available in their area.
 Often, EMS agencies are in the dark about the resources available to these patients.